jhkette/php-intranet/ReadMe.md

 Password = Hello

 To run locally, go to the p1fma folder and start server.
 The data file is not in the same folder as the website.
-Ideally it would be not be on the public folder on the server (obviously not possible as this is a demonstration).
+Ideally it would
+not be on the public folder on the server (obviously not possible as this is a demonstration).